DigBioLab/ExpoSeq/README.md

 ## Collaboration and Contact

 Please feel encouraged to discuss on our discussions page on the repository.
-Further you can contact [Nils Hofmann](nilhof01@gmail.com) if you have any questions or requests for future implementations.
+Further you can contact Nils Hofmann (nilhof01@gmail.com) if you have any questions or requests for future implementations.